 Minnesota erupts in violence as desperate Dakota Indians attack white settlements along the Minnesota River.
 The Dakota were eventually overwhelmed by the U.S. military six weeks later.

-The Dakota Indians were more commonly referred to as the Sioux, a derogatory name derived from part of a French word meaning “little snake.”
-They were composed of four bands, and lived on temporary reservations in southwestern Minnesota.
-For two decades, the Dakota were poorly treated by the Federal government, local traders, and settlers.
+The Dakota Indians were more commonly referred to as the Sioux, They were composed of four bands, and lived on temporary reservations in southwestern Minnesota.
+For two decades, the Dakota were poorly treated by the Federal government, local traders and settlers.
 They saw their hunting lands whittled down, and provisions promised by the government rarely arrived.
 Worse yet, a wave of white settlers surrounded them.

 The summer of 1862 was particularly hard on the Dakota.
 Cutworms destroyed much of their corn crops, and many families faced starvation.
 Dakota leaders were frustrated by attempts to convince traders to extend credit to tribal members and alleviate the suffering.
 On August 17, four young Dakota warriors were returning from an unsuccessful hunt when they stopped to steal some eggs from a white settlement.
 The youths soon picked a quarrel with the hen’s owner, and the encounter turned tragic when the Dakotas killed five members of the family.
 Sensing that they would be attacked, Dakota leaders determined that war was at hand and seized the initiative.
 Led by Taoyateduta (also known as Little Crow), the Dakota attacked local agencies and the settlement of New Ulm.
 Over 500 white settlers lost their lives along with about 150 Dakota warriors.